ZuBB/portage3/issues.md

     + keep in mind that need to have easy way to debug specified item(s)
 * 'tables population' scripts
     + script #32. package conky
-    + new modules/classes for portage objects
-    + integrate code from 'list_package_ebuilds.py' into versions scripts
 * setup scripts
     + new script for getting data/setting/check available apps/props/pathes
     + calling script for all in theirs forlder